 Looking for help properly lighting your home?
 We can help by creating a lighting plan that will use recessed cans, lamps, under cabinet lighting, and traditional fixtures so that your home and all of your belongings get the light they deserve.

-Tile can be used to add beauty to so many surfaces, including countertops, floors, walls, mantles, and even ceilings!
-Compared to many other materials, most tile is moderately priced, durable and easy to clean.
+It can be used to add beauty to so many surfaces, including countertops, floors, walls, mantles, and even ceilings!
+Compared to many other materials, it is moderately priced, durable and easy to clean.
 And because tile comes in so many shapes and sizes, you can create almost unlimited patterns and designs!
+Consider a feature wall as a way to brighten up your space playing with patterns and colors.
+A bold design can make a big statement in your room, but even a more subtle material can add an interesting element to the space.
+Whether you are tiling your fireplace surround or the wall behind your bathroom sinks, tile is sure to make an impact.

 Add tile to your decorating scheme to add a new look to your home this spring.

-Struggling to choose the right tile for your renovation, we can help?
+Struggling to choose the right design for your renovation, we can help?

 Decorating with less will give you more!
 A more beautiful interior, that is.